 The elephant herd is on exhibit at varying times while they continue to bond.
-The usual time for calf viewing is 1 :30 to 3:30 p.m. daily, rain or shine.
-On very inclement days, guests will be invited in small groups into the elephant barn.
+The best opportunity for calf viewing is between 1 :30 to 3:30 p.m. daily.
+On very inclement days, guests may be invited in small groups into the elephant barn.
 As always, viewing times are subject to change due to the cooperation of weather, animals and zoo maintenance.

 Meet Fitz the elephant calf!
 See the latest info on the elephant herd including a updates, conservation information, frequently asked questions and more.